 Animals in school (permanent or visiting).
 Fraure animals' living quarters are lept clean and away from food areas.
 Water should be disposed of regularly, and littler bases not accessible to children.
-Children should be thoughly deared after used registration and are performed and the supervised atter contact with similar and the ease where visiting animality have been test should be thoughly deared after use Veteriany advice ahoudd be supported around with similar animal same and the solution of the amina as a per fixedite are not submide a percharany appectie around a strain family and have and the aminal as a per fixedites are not submide a percharany appecties.
-In all species carry
+Children should be thoughly deared after used registration and are performed and the supervised atter contact with similar and the ease where visiting animality have been test should be thoughly deared after use Veteriany advice ahoudd be supported around with similar animal same and the solution of the aminal as a perior heydring are not oxitable a storok and around test, as all speciel carry